edgedb/edgedb-python/docs/api/asyncio_client.rst

 .. py:class:: AsyncIOClient()

-    A connection pool.

-    A connection pool can be used in a similar manner as a single connection except that the pool is safe for concurrent use.
+    An asynchronous client with a connection pool, safe for concurrent use.

-    Pools are created by calling
+    Async clients are created by calling
     :py:func:`~edgedb.create_async_client`.

     .. py:coroutinemethod:: query(query, *args, **kwargs)

-        Acquire a connection and use it to run a query and return the results as an :py:class:`edgedb.Set <edgedb.Set>` instance.
-The temporary connection is automatically returned back to the pool.
+        Acquire a connection and use it to run a query and return the results as an :py:class:`edgedb.Set` instance.
+The temporary
+        connection is automatically returned back to the pool.

         :param str query: Query text.